S-Datt/CulturaX/README.md

 ✨ Inspiration

 We saw a critical gap in a market filled with generic information.
 Existing tools offer one-size-fits-all data, failing to provide the personalized insights users truly need.
 CulturaX was created to fill this void, combining consumer insights with generative AI to help people make smarter decisions.

+NLP at its Core: This project is a sophisticated application of Natural Language Processing (NLP), with the Gemini Large Language Model (LLM) at its core, to create a specialized and intelligent chatbot.

+Project Overview: A Streamlit web application that acts as an expert analyst in the domains of finance, travelling, and culture.
+It combines the advanced reasoning of the Gemini large language model with consumer trend insights from a mock Qloo API to provide data-driven and culturally relevant responses.

 💡 Features

-    Personalized Insights: Tailors consumer insights by analyzing user queries.

-    Dynamic Response Generation: Leverages the Gemini API to generate context-aware, human-like responses.

-    Intuitive Interface: Built on Streamlit for a simple and user-friendly chat experience.
+    Insight-Driven Responses: The Gemini model generates responses that are enriched with consumer insights from the Qloo API.

-    Secure API Handling: Integrates with st.secrets to ensure API keys are never exposed.
+    Secure API Integration: Uses st.secrets to securely manage API keys.

+    Conversational Interface: A modern and responsive chat interface built with Streamlit.

+    GDPR-Compliant by Design: The application does not store any personal user data or chat history.

+NLP at its Core: This project is a sophisticated application of Natural Language Processing (NLP), with the Gemini Large Language Model (LLM) at its core, to create a specialized and intelligent chatbot.

+How It Works

+    A user query is received.

+    The application calls a mock Qloo API to retrieve pre-defined consumer insights.

+    The query and insights are packaged into a single, comprehensive prompt.

+    The enhanced prompt is sent to the Gemini large language model.

+    Gemini uses the provided insights to generate a detailed, context-aware response.

+    The final response is displayed in the chat interface.

 💻 Tech Stack